-Commercial off the Shelf FAR COTS Items - COTS ContractsIn government contracting, agencies sometimes buy commercial off the shelf items and services (COTS Items).
+Commercial off the Shelf FAR COTS Items - COTS ContractsIn government contracting, agencies sometimes buy COTS commercial off the shelf items and services (COTS products).
 Simply put, when the government buys these commercial items or services, there is not much that must change.
-Getting involved in disputes with the government or engaging in bid protest litigation can create a huge burden on your company.
-However, defending yourself in litigation means first understanding the basic rules.

-Commercial Off the Shelf COTS products are leased, sold, or licensed items to the general public including the government.
+COTS Commercial Off the Shelf products are leased, sold, or licensed items to the general public including the government.
 The owner /vendor profits from the hardware, and software but also retains the Intellectual Property.

 In Federal Government Contracting COTS contracts allow the agency to benefit from technological advances, cost savings from the use, and other negotiated perks.